 Regular attendance at classes is required.
 When absence from a class becomes necessary, it is the responsibility of the student to inform the instructor prior to the absence whenever possible.
-The student is responsible for the completion of all study missed during an absence.
-Any instruction missed and not completed will affect the grade of the student regardless of the reason for the absence.
+The student is responsible

 Cheating/Plagiarism Policy

 Students are expected to complete their own work and maintain complete academic honesty.
 Honesty develops into integrity.
 All aspects of the course are covered by the Academic Honesty section in the New River Community College Student Handbook.